kstastny/Talks/messaging-in-distributed-systems/presentation/slides/index.md

 ### How do you handle duplicate messages?

 * don't :)
-* design your Consumer to be *idempotent*
+* design your Consumers to be *idempotent*
 * deduplicate

 ' don't - sometimes it does not matter if you receive and handle message twice (e.g. when you clear the cache twice once in a blue moon)
-' idempotent - messages have to be designed that way. (e.g. you have to recalculate user permissions based on input data.
-Store time when you recalculated, when you get older event, do not recalculate)
+' idempotent - messages have to be designed that way. (e.g. you want to clear cache based on input data.
+Store time when you refreshed, when you get older event, do not recalculate)
 ' deduplication - usually uses unique MessageId (or hash) to filter duplicate messages.
 Broker support (RabbitMQ plugin, Azure Service Bus, ...) solves the duplicates on publish.
 Duplicates on consume you have to handle yourself (or use transactional client where possible - e.g. NServiceBus)

 ***